Tuition & Scholarships

 The Alabama Community College System provides scholarship funding for technical and academic programs.
 In addition, Shelton State Community College has partnered with Tuscaloosa City Schools to offer additional scholarship opportunities through the “Elevate Tuscaloosa Scholarship.”

-Student Eligibility for Dual Enrollment Career Technical Education Scholarships
+Student Eligibility for Dual Enrollment Career Education Scholarship

-The student must be in the 10th, 11th, or 12th grade and have a 2.0 GPA or higher for most technical programs.
+The student must be in the 10th, 11th, or 12th grade and have a 2.0 GPA or higher for most technical programs and a 2.5 GPA for academic courses.
 Students participating in Dual Enrollment HIT, RPT, and CIS must have a GPA of 2.5 or higher.
 Approval from the high school counselor or the home school director is also required.
 All students receiving scholarships must meet established placement criteria as determined by appropriate ACT, SAT, or placement exam scores.
 Approval from secondary school officials indicates that the student has demonstrated both academic readiness and social maturity.

 Continuous Eligibility